inspircd/docs/docs/3/modules/ssl_gnutls.md

 Name | Description
 ---- | -----------
-ssl  | *This MUST be set to the name of a GnuTLS SSL profile to listen for secure connections with GnuTLS.*
+ssl  | *This MUST be set to the name of a GnuTLS TLS (SSL) profile to listen for secure connections with GnuTLS.*

 ##### Example Usage